FireCyan/covid19_model/README.md

 ## Introduction
 (The model was built around 2020 April/May, so the parameters may be a bit outdated.
 But I think the model concept is still relevant)

 One of my friends asked me if there are any factors that drive the number of people infected with Covid-19.

 I thought of doing anaylsis with some factors such as the number masks.
 However, it is difficult to get a good estimate of the number of masks.
 Therefore, I dropped the idea of getting the relationship between infected people and masks.

 However, another factor got my attention.
 There was news about the number of critical beds per capital for each country, and I plotted a simple graph to show the relationship between that and the death rate due to Covid-19 for some countries.
-With the size showing the number for people infected, I saw some patterns and I wanted to investigate further.
+With the size showing the number for people infected, I saw some patterns and wanted to investigate further.

 ![death_rate_vs_ICU_per_capita](/fig_example/death_rate_per_1m_vs_icu.png)